braop/GitHubActions/README.md

 6. Enter a name for the secret and its value.
 7. Click on the "Add secret" button.

-Note: Create secrets for:
-1. KEY_STORE_PASSWOR => Paste key store password used while creating sign in key(key.jsk)
-2. KEY_PASSWORD  => Paste key password used while creating sign in key(key.jsk)
-3. ALIAS =>  Paste alias used while creating sign in key(key.jsk)
-4. SIGNING_KEY => Paste base64 string: Use this link(https://8gwifi.org/Base64Functions.jsp) and convert file to base64
-5. SERVICE_ACCOUNT_JSON => Paste content of service json file
+### Create Secrets
+Go to github repository -> Settings -> Secrets and Variables (Left menu) -> Actions -> New Secret Repository and create the following:
+1. ALIAS: (same as one used while generating the jsk)
+2. KEY_PASSWORD: (same as one used while generating the jsk)
+3. KEY_STORE_PASSWORD: (same as one used while generating the jsk)
+4. SIGNING_KEY: To create this convert the .jsk key (generated from android) to base64(Use this link(https://8gwifi.org/Base64Functions.jsp)) and paste the string in secrets value.
+5. SERVICE_ACCOUNT_JSON: Open json and copy and paste its in secrets value.

 ![creating_secrets](https://user-images.githubusercontent.com/25560375/219327104-b202f012-ec3d-4da5-83ac-6059655c3f30.png)